Who can volunteer?

 Young people and Work Experience

-Counselling Placements: Bereavement Counselling is a vital support for many of those who have lost loved ones, and we are keen to recruit volunteers with a level 4 diploma, plus 100 hours’ counselling.
-We recognise that we play a part in developing the counsellors of the future, and are pleased to offer a limited number of placements directly through Macclesfield college, applications for which are processed via the teaching staff there, and not via our volunteering service.
+We recognise that we play a part in developing the counsellors of the future, and from time to time, are able to offer a limited number of placements directly through Macclesfield college, applications for which are processed via the teaching staff there, and not via our volunteering service.
 Due to the size of the organisation, we regret that we are unable to take on additional placements from other establishments.